danassa/coda-clfb/README.md

 # coda-clfb
-Automatization tool for the Central Library For the Blind, IL
+Automation tool for the Central Library For the Blind, IL

 ### How to create an app for Windows end user